 8:17-cv-00299

-The patent under study USD681146S1 – claims design of a bed tent for privacy.
+The patent under study, USD681146S1 – claims the design of a bed tent for privacy.

-During the preliminary analysis, it was observed that similar designs are applicable in many areas such as healthcare, household accessories, camping, etc. Now, considering the fact that this patent is relatively new (priority date being May 07, 2012), it seems that the validity of this patent can be easily challenged.
+During the preliminary analysis, it was observed that similar designs are applicable in many areas, such as healthcare, household accessories, camping, etc. Now, considering the fact that this patent is relatively new (the priority date being May 07, 2012), it seems that the validity of this patent can be easily challenged.

-All of this makes us believe that there are high chances of getting a strong prior-art for this patent.
+This makes us believe there is a high chance of getting a strong prior art for this patent.

 Assessment by – Devanshu Kapoor and Rajesh Aggarwal